 This is a Lightwave modeling project which may or may not end up as a 3D print.
 It is based on blueprints, a Lima model loco of a similar Australian National Railways GM class loco, and many photos sourced from the internet (particularly the VR Homepage) and photos taken by me at an open day at the Seymour Railway Heritage Centre.
-The model is of the S303, a former Victorian Railways loco, now owned by the SRHC.
+The model is of the S303, named the C. J. LaTrobe, Serial No. 57-167, a former Victorian Railways loco, now owned by the SRHC.

 Click all images below for a larger view in a new window or tab.

 S303 in Victorian Railways livery at SRHC open day, Seymour, Victoria, 17 Oct 2015.
 At some stage, the original bogies were replaced by ‘flexicoil’ bogies.
 As I had already modeled flexicoil bogies for the X-31 loco model, I could use them for this project, along with some other X-Class components such as hoses and horns.

 Another great reference source was from the DVD series ‘Railroad Australia’, which among other stories, featured a ‘Streamliner’ loco, the B61′ showing lots of driver cab interior shots which were similar enough for the S-class modeling.
 The series also featured the 2016 Streamliner convention at Goulburn NSW, showcasing a collection of restored and working B, S, GM and other ‘bulldog’ nosed streamliner locos.
 This was particularly helpful to see details of typical S-Class roof layouts including fan placement.

 4-way view of my HO scale ANR GM 32 loco.
 The S-Class was the Victorian Railways version of the Commonwealth Railways (later Australian National Railways) GM locos.
 I was going to use this photo as the basis for the Lightwave model, but decided instead to use the clearer line drawing S-class blueprints I found on the web.